 Items in the company's financial statements are measured in the currency of the primary economic environment in which the entity operates (functional currency).
-The functional currency of the Company is Pounds sterling ( $\underline{f}$ ).
+The functional currency of the Group and Company is Pounds sterling ( $f{\ell}$ ), which is also the presentation currency for these financial statements.

-Monetary amounts in these financial statements are rounded to the nearest $f{\ell}$ .
+Monetary amounts in these financial statements are rounded to the nearest $f{i}$ .

-2.5.2.
-Transactions and balances
+2.5.2.Transactions and balances